gaphor/gaphas/docs/tools.rst

 handles.

 .. [#] as opposed to versions < 0.5, where tools could be shared among multiple views.
 .. [#] not the AOP term.
-The term aspect is coming from a paper by Dick Riehe: The Tools and Materials metaphore <url...>.
+The term aspect is coming from a paper by Dirk Riehe: The Tools and Materials metaphore https://wiki.c2.com/?ToolsAndMaterialsMetaphor..>.